dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

  - [**Kali IN-8 (damaged sample)**](https://www.audiosciencereview.com/forum/index.php?threads/kali-audio-in-8-studio-monitor-review.10897/): the raw data was not published.
 The data shown here is for the [good sample](https://www.audiosciencereview.com/forum/index.php?threads/kali-audio-in-8-studio-monitor-review.10897/page-29#post-318617).
  - [**Neumann KH80 (sample 2, low order)**](https://www.audiosciencereview.com/forum/index.php?threads/neumann-kh-80-dsp-speaker-measurements-take-two.11323/): the raw data was not published.
 The data shown here is from the [high order measurement](https://www.audiosciencereview.com/forum/index.php?threads/neumann-kh-80-dsp-speaker-measurements-take-two.11323/page-12#post-324456).
  - [**NHT Pro M-00**](https://www.audiosciencereview.com/forum/index.php?threads/nht-pro-m-00-powered-monitor-review.10859/): the raw data was not published.
- - [**Revel C52**](https://www.audiosciencereview.com/forum/index.php?threads/revel-c52-speaker-review-and-measurements.10934/): the raw data published is incomplete and does not come in the standard zipfile format that the tool expects.
  - [**Yamaha HS5**](https://www.audiosciencereview.com/forum/index.php?threads/yamaha-hs5-powered-monitor-review.10967/): the raw data published is incomplete and does not come in the standard zipfile format that the tool expects.

 Also note that the datasets for **JBL 305P MkII** and **Neumann KH80 (sample 1)** are missing *Directivity Index* data.
 Due to a bug in the tool this also breaks the Spinorama charts unless another speaker is also selected.